learnweb/moodle-tool_oauth2owncloud/README.md

 ![Plugin-Struktur](pix/WebDAVForm.png)

 Afterwards the settings for the WebDAV client have to be filled in.
 This includes the ownCloud server, path and protocol.
-The field "port" is optional and in most cases not necessary.
+The field “port” is optional and in most cases not necessary.

 If all settings are correct the Admin Tool can be used for authentication and authorization via OAuth 2.0.

-For additional information please visit our [documentation page](https://pssl16.github.io).
+Additional information can be found in our [documentation](https://pssl16.github.io).

 # Deutsch